Total of people that favorited this listing

 The number of participants is minimum four riders and maximum ten riders for one guide.
 Groups are often international.

-The riding level is intermediate to confirmed.
+The riding level is intermediate to advanced.
 Riders must be able to tack up and mount their horse unassisted and be reasonably confident on rough terrain and during group canters on forward-going horses.

 The riding will run for six days, five to six hours on the back of the horse each day, and 25 kilometers a day on average on varied terrain.
 The pace is mostly walking with opportunities for trots and canters each day.